-2.1 Roles and responsibilities for Flood Risk Management in Stratford-on-Avon District
+2.1 Roles and responsibilities for Flood Risk Management in the Warwick District

-There are different organisations in and around Stratford-on-Avon District that have responsibilities for flood risk management, known as Risk Management Authorities (RMAs).
+There are different organisations in and around the Warwick District that have responsibilities for flood risk management, known as Risk Management Authorities (RMAs).
 These are shown on Table 2.1, with a summary of their responsibilities.